pyinstaller/pyinstaller/doc/source/Manual.rst

     the output *name*.app that is created when both ``--onefile`` and ``--windowed`` are specified.

+--osx-bundle-identifier=<BUNDLE_IDENTIFIER>
+    Mac OS X .app bundle identifier is used as the default unique program name for code signing purposes.
+The usual form is a hierarchical name in reverse DNS notation.
+For example: com.mycompany.department.appname
+    (default: first script's basename)

 Building Mac OS X App Bundles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~